Geometry and topology of geometric limits I: Preliminaries

-A relative end $e$ of a hyperbolic 3-manifold $N$ is said to be \emph{topologically tame} if there is a properly embedded compact surface $F$ in $N_0$ which separates a submanifold containing $e$ which is homeomorphic to $F\times [0,\infty)$.
+A relative end $e$ of hyperbolic 3-manifold $N$ is said to be \emph{topologically tame} if there is a properly embedded compact surface $F$ in $N_0$ which separates a submanifold containing $e$ which is homeomorphic to $F\times [0,\infty)$.
 All topologically tame ends of hyperbolic 3-manifolds considered in this paper are assumed to be \emph{incompressible}, \ie the inclusion $F\subset N$ is $\fd$-injective.
-A topologically tame relative end $e$ is called \emph{geometrically finite} if $e$ has a neighbourhood which is disjoint from any closed geodesic.
+A topologically tame relative end $e$ is called \emph{geometrically finite} if $e$ has a neighbourhood which intersects no closed geodesics.
 (Here we need to assume $e$ to be topologically tame since we are considering also the case when $\pi_1(N)$ is infinitely generated.)
 For a geometrically finite end, the conformal structure $\nu(e)$ on the component of $\part_\infty N$ corresponding to $e$ is defined to be the end invariant of $e$.
 If $\G$ itself is geometrically finite, then every relative end of $N$ is geometrically finite.

 As was shown by Bonahon \cite{bon}, if $e$ is topologically tame and incompressible but not geometrically finite, then there exists a sequence of closed geodesics tending to $e$ in a neighbourhood $E \cong F \times [0,\infty)$ of $e$ which are homotopic in $E$ to essential simple closed curves $c_n$ on $F$.
 Moreover, it is shown in \cite{th1} that $\{c_n\}$ converges in $\mathcal{UML}(\Int F)$ to a lamination $\nu(e)$ contained in $\mathcal{EL}(\Int F)$ which is determined uniquely, independently of the choice of closed geodesics tending to $e$.
-Then $\nu(e)$ is, called the \emph{ending lamination} of $e$.
+This $\nu(e)$ is called the \emph{ending lamination} of $e$.
 In this situation, we say that the relative end $e$ is \emph{simply degenerate} and define the end invariant of $e$ to be the ending lamination $\nu(e)$.
 An end which is not topologically tame is called \emph{wild}.
+(Recall that we are {\em not} assuming the fundamental group of $N$ is finitely generated.)
 Any reasonable invariant for a wild end is not know up to now.
 This forces us to define the \emph{end invariants} of $N$ to be only those of topologically tame relative ends of $N$.